Trump ordered to pay $9,000 for violating gag order in criminal hush money trial

 Trump has argued that this order is unconstitutionally limiting his political speech as he campaigns to be the next president.
 In the ruling that put the gag order in place, Merchan rejected Trump's assertion that his statements "constitute core political speech."

-The current gag order does not cover Merchan or Bragg.
+The current gag order does not cover Merchan or District Attorney Alvin Bragg.
 Both have also been a recipient of the former president's ire.

 In a series of postson Truth Social, his social media platform, Trump, without evidence called the gag order "ELECTION INTERFERENCE."